 The cryogenic storage system satisfactorily supplied reactants to the fuel cells and metabolic oxygen to the environmental control system.
-At launch, the total oxygen quantity was 615 pounds (79 pounds above the minimum redline limit), and the hydrogen quantity was 54.1 pounds (1.0 pound above the minimum redline limit).
+At launch, the total exygen quantity was 615 pounds (79 pounds above the minimum red-line limit), and the hydrogen quantity was 54.1 pounds (1.0 pound above the minimum red-line limit).
 The overall consumption from the system was nominal during the flight.

-One heater in oxygen tank 2 was discovered to be inoperative.
+During the flight, it was discovered that one heater in oxygen tank 2 was inoperative.
 Records show that it had failed between the times of the countdown demonstration test and the actual countdown, and current measurements indicate that the element had an open circuit.
-This anomaly is discussed in detail in section 16.
+This anomaly is discussed in detail in section 16.1.2.